Siddhantmest/Fake-news-detection/README.md

 ## Improvement

-The code to concatenate the articles and preprocess them corresponding the claims was taking considerable amount of time (1300 Sec).
-In order to speed up the code as well as improve the accuracy of the predictions **cosine similarity is used along with text summarization**.
-It helped to speed up the code by 54.77%
+The code to concatenate the articles and preprocess them along with the claims was taking considerable amount of time (910 Sec).
+In order to speed up the code as well as improve the accuracy of the predictions **cosine similarity is used to perform text summarization** on articles and the function `clean_data` was modified to speed up the process involved in the cleaning of the text.
+The entire changes helped to speed up the code by 2.81 times.